Hasaan591gb/alx-low_level_programming/README.md

-This is a repository that contains basic C programming
+this uses the basic concepts in C